python/cpython/Doc/library/csv.rst

    :class:`writer` instance.

-   Note that unlike the :class:`DictReader` class, the *fieldnames* parameter of the :class:`DictWriter` is not optional.
-Since Python's :class:`dict` objects are not ordered, there is not enough information available to deduce the order in which the row should be written to file *f*.
+   Note that unlike the :class:`DictReader` class, the *fieldnames* parameter of the :class:`DictWriter` class is not optional.
+The rationale for this is that :class:`dict` objects didn't preserve insertion order at the time this class was designed [2]_, making it impossible to know the order in which the row should be written to file *f*, thus the need for the user to specify it.

    A short usage example::